sawadogosalif/Machine_Learning_Journey/06_Random_Forest.md

 We have to parameters to tune :

-mtry: Number of variables randomly sampled as candidates at each split.
+**mtry**: Number of variables randomly sampled as candidates at each split.

-ntree: Number of trees to grow.The default value is p/3 for regression and sqrt(p) for classification.We should avoid using smaller values of mtry to avoid overfitting.
+**ntree**: Number of trees to grow.The default value is p/3 for regression and sqrt(p) for classification.We should avoid using smaller values of mtry to avoid overfitting.

-nodesize – It refers to how many observations we want in the terminal nodes.
+**nodesize** – It refers to how many observations we want in the terminal nodes.
 If we use cart, we don’t need to tune it!:::::

 # Data